On December 31, ONIX 2.1 is making like a cowboy and riding off into the sunset after 11 great years on the metadata ranch.

-Graham Bell of EDItEUR has a particularly good webinar on making the transition from ONIX 2.1 to 3.0—if you have the chance to see it, it’s very useful.
+Graham Bell of EDItEUR has a particularly good webinar on making the transition from ONIX 2.1 to 3.0.

 EDItEUR’s Best Practices Guide for ONIX 3.0 (available here) is also superb.
 One of the central messages from Graham’s webinar is that the transition is not that difficult—at least if you have done the work suggested above in #3.

 BookNet will continue to develop resources, but I’d say just get started and you’ll find the manual and best practices documentation actually explain most of it beautifully.